Liquid loss issues in home canning. This is a question that has been asked numerous times. Sometimes liquid is lost during processing.

 As long as you followed the correct time and pressure required for canning corn you should be all right.
 Liquid loss will sometimes occur.
 I have had that happen as well and the corn is fine.

 It is possible that there was not enough head space in your jars.
 Corn is starchy and will swell when being processed.
 That might have pushed the liquid out or simply absorbed a lot of liquid.

-I hope that helps and I hope you continue to enjoy your new hobby!Canning Corn
+I hope that helps and I hope you continue to enjoy your new hobby.

 Yes your beets should be ok.
 I assume you mean after you processed the liquid level was down but you had the liquid full to the correct head space when you filled your jars.